Chart Color Schemes

 Punchbowl has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis, Punchbowl's population is around 23,105 as of November 2025.
+Based on AreaSearch's analysis, Punchbowl's population is around 23,105 as of Feb 2026.
 This reflects an increase of 1,561 people (7.2%) since the 2021 Census, which reported a population of 21,544 people.
-The change is inferred from the estimated resident population of 22,376 from the ABS as of June 2024 and an additional 166 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,401 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
+The change is inferred from the estimated resident population of 22,376 from the ABS as of June 2024 and an additional 163 validated new addresses since the Census date.
+This population level equates to a density ratio of 4,401 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly sought resource.
 Punchbowl's 7.2% growth since the 2021 census exceeded the SA3 area (5.7%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 66.4% of overall population gains during recent periods.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 66.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilizes the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, a population increase just below the median of national areas is expected, with the area expected to expand by 2,064 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 5.8% in total over the 17 years.
+As we examine future population trends, a population increase just below the median of national areas is expected, with the area expected to expand by 2,064 persons to 2041 based on the latest annual ERP population numbers, recording a gain of 5.8% in total over the 17 years.

 Frequently Asked Questions - Population